• Skip to primary navigation

 Should I eat this salad hot or cold?

-This recipe is typically eaten at room temperature or cold.
+This recipe is typically eaten as a cold pasta salad or at room temperature.

 How to Serve Orzo Salad with Pesto